csswizardry/csswizardry.github.com/_posts/2012-07-16-quasi-qualified-css-selectors.md

 wordpress_id: 3745
 categories:
 - Web Development
-tag:
+tags:
   - CSS
-- CSS Selectors
-- Front-end architecture
-- OOCSS
+  - Code Quality
 ---

 This is a bit of an odd post in that the first half deals with qualified selectors, what they are and how they’re bad; the second half is more of a thinking-out-loud tip/trick than anything really substantial or interesting.
 Let’s see what you make of it...